 The Geoffrey Barrow Award

 The Barrow Award was established in 2014 while Jenny Wormald was chair.
 The intention was to create a large research grant, up to £2,500, which would last for four years, to support projects within the broad areas covered by the Conference of Scottish Medievalists.
 Elizabeth Ewan initially suggested that it be named in memory of Professor Geoffrey Barrow, which was warmly endorsed by the society.
-Details of projects this award funded will be added below in the coming months.
+The award is now wound up

 Geoffrey Barrow (28 November 1924 – 14 December 2013)